Quantum of Solace (soundtrack): Leitmotifs

 Composer David Arnold uses six recurring leitmotifs throughout Quantum of Solace.
-One is tied to the villainous Quantum organization, characterized by ominous brass figures and low-register orchestration, giving the orginazation a sinister presence.
+One is tied to the villainous Quantum organization, characterized by ominous brass figures and low-register orchestration, giving the organization a sinister presence.
 Another represents Bond’s pursuit of revenge, expressed through a rising motif often played on harp or woodwinds.
 Camille, Bond’s Bolivian ally, is assigned a theme performed on panflute.
 Vesper Lynd’s theme from Casino Royale returns, played on solo piano to reflect Bond’s lingering grief throughout the movie.
 The "James Bond Theme" is used sparingly, woven into key moments of confidence and action.
-Arnold also introduces his own six-note main theme derived from the opening of the proposed song “No Good About Goodbye” he made with none other than Shirley Bassey.
+Arnold also introduces his own six-note main theme that would later provide the basis for the song “No Good About Goodbye”, which appeared on Shirley Bassey's 2009 album The Performance.
 A brief reprise of the Casino Royale title theme “You Know My Name” appears in "Talamone", bridging the narrative between the two films as Bond meets up with Mathis, a character returning from the previous film.